Last Updated on May 6, 2021 by Red Nomad OZ

 I was 4 – nearly 5! – the first time I crossed the Nullarbor.
-Xmas day, and we were on the Indian Pacific* heading for Adelaide.
-We’d spent Xmas eve in a pub somewhere in rough as guts Western Australian gold-mining town Kalgoorlie, but I don’t remember that – maybe I blanked it out …
+Christmas day, and we were on the Indian Pacific* heading for Adelaide.
+We’d spent Christmas eve in a pub somewhere in rough as guts Western Australian gold-mining town Kalgoorlie, but I don’t remember that.
+Maybe I had blanked it out …

-In September 2012, I made my second Nullarbor crossing, this time by car along the Eyre Highway.
+Many years later, I made my second Nullarbor crossing, this time as an adult by car along the Eyre Highway.
 And while it was hot, dry and dusty with a killer sand-laden wind fresh from the furnaces of hell, I couldn’t suppress the frisson of excitement that travelling this iconic landscape gave me.

 Because the Eyre Highway’s 1660 km length**, crossing two monster states, three time zones and the world’s largest limestone karst shelf covering 200,000 km²makes a Nullarbor crossing the ultimate Australian rite-of-passage road trip!